Cochlear Implant Surgery in Children

 Comprehensive Evaluation and Testing

 To determine whether your child is a candidate for a cochlear implant in one or both ears, team members from multiple specialties perform a thorough evaluation.
 Audiologists measure your child’s ability to hear and understand speech; they also facilitate and/or review hearing aid trial results.
 Speech-language pathologists determine whether your child is meeting communication milestones.
-A pediatric otolaryngologist or neurotologist (a specialist who treat neurological ear disorders) will determine whether surgery is feasible and safe.
+A pediatric otolaryngologist or neurotologist (a specialist who treats neurological ear disorders) will determine whether surgery is feasible and safe.
 Our patient navigator will work alongside you to coordinate appointments, gather updates, and communicate next steps.

 Imaging Scans